 Slow Food Nations (July 13–15) – Following a successful inaugural year in 2017, look forward to a gathering of leaders, eaters, farmers, chefs, educators and families for a weekend of tastings, tours and talks.

-Underground Music Showcase (dates TBA) – This music festival takes place at more than 15 different venues and stages along South Broadway with more than 400 local and national acts.
+Underground Music Showcase (July 26-29) – This music festival takes place at more than 15 different venues and stages along South Broadway with more than 400 local and national acts.

 A Taste of Colorado (Aug.
 31 – Sept.
 3) – This festival, held in Denver’s Civic Center Park and on the surrounding streets, highlights some of Colorado’s favorite food, plus live music, family-friendly activities and more.

-Denver Food + Wine Festival (dates TBA) – Join a multi-day extravaganza of food, wine and spirits education, promotion and tastings.
+Denver Food + Wine Festival (Sept.
+4-9) – Join a multi-day extravaganza of food, wine and spirits education, promotion and tastings.

 10th Annual Denver Beer Fest (Sept.
 14–22) – Love beer?
 Denver Beer Fest is a nine-day celebration leading up to the Great American Beer Festival®.
 Look for dozens of beer-related events at area breweries, restaurants, tap houses and attractions around the city.